-The public transport in Malaga is made up mainly of buses, although the metro has already reached the city center and offers some alternative stops.
+The public transport in Malaga is made up mainly of buses, although the Metro Malaga has reached the city center (Atarazanas station) and offers some alternative stops.
 In addition, the Malaga suburban trains with their two lines (C1 and C2) connect Malaga with Fuengirola and Álora.

 The main forms of public transport in Malaga are the following:

 Urban buses in Malaga.

 The bus is the best public transport to move around the different areas of Malaga.

 Timetables and prices of urban buses in Malaga.

 The ticket is bought when you get on the bus in cash, card (NFC) or QR code.
 It is important to know that they do not usually give change for more than €5.

 - The schedules vary according to the line, but they go from 6:30 a.m. to 11:00 p.m.

 - You can check all the information about the lines and timetables on the EMT Málaga website.